Pre-marriage Counseling

 Our Church offers this service; why shouldn't we go there?

 That may be the best option for you.
 Many religious organizations offer or even require some form of counseling through their organization.
 You may decide this is affordable (or free) and more than sufficient.
+Religious or Christian premarital counseling may work well for you.
 On the other hand, you may choose to talk more elsewhere about more secular topics.
 For example, you may not be comfortable talking about your sex life with the clergy.
 Your religious counseling may need to be supplemented by a licensed counselor to help you work through associated anxiety.
 Many religious organizations say they offer "pre-marriage counseling", and while what they offer may be valuable, it's not legal to call it counseling unless they are licensed counselors.
 Extending your counseling outside a religious organization may also appeal to you to get another perspective

 We aren't religious, do you offer purely secular counseling?